Daolin

 Daolin (道林镇) is a rural town in Ningxiang City, Hunan Province, China.
 It has an area of 135 square kilometers.
 It is surrounded by Lianhua Town on the north, Hanpu Town and Xiangtang Township on the southeast, and Datunying and Huaminglou Town on the west.
 As of the 2000 census it had a population of 54,500.

-Administrative division
+Administrative divisions

-The Town is divided into eight villages and one community, the following areas:
+The Town is divided into eight villages and one community, which include the following areas: